denisbr/lets-hitch-howto/README.md

 port (6086) where it will accept requests using the PROXY protocol.

-Use your favourite editor to create the file ``/etc/hitch/hitch.conf`` and copy the following contents into it:
+Use your favourite editor to create the file ``/etc/hitch/hitch.conf`` and copy the following contents into it, note the required user/group settings on CentOS/RHEL.

 ```
 ## Basic hitch config for use with Varnish and Acmetool